 Video produced by TCR funder and opening day sponsor Citi Community Capital

-True Colors Residence (TCR), a project of West End Residences, was developed in partnership with Grammy-award winning artist Cyndi Lauper and her manager, longtime WIR volunteer Lisa Barbaris, builds upon West End’s history of pioneering new models to serve the most underserved and vulnerable New Yorkers.
-TCR is New York’s first and only permanent, supportive housing for lesbian, gay, bisexual and transgender youth with a history of homelessness.
+True Colors Residence (TCR), a project of West End Residences, was developed in partnership with Grammy-award winning artist Cyndi Lauper and her manager, longtime West End Intergenerational Residence volunteer Lisa Barbaris, builds upon West End’s history of pioneering new models to serve the most underserved and vulnerable New Yorkers.
+True Colors Residence is New York’s first and only permanent, supportive housing for lesbian, gay, bisexual and transgender youth with a history of homelessness.
 This profoundly underserved population is estimated to make up nearly 40% of homeless youth in New York City.

 Residents receive case management and ongoing assistance with every aspect of independent living as well as obtaining employment best suited to their individual interests and skills.
 Comprehensive support services, available on a purely voluntary basis and tailored to each individual, include: benefits and entitlement advocacy, counseling, HIV/AIDS counseling and education, medication management, job readiness and placement assistance and help with such practical details as cooking, money management, health issues and other independent living skills.
 A range of additional services, including GED classes and healthcare, are available through linkages with other nonprofit agencies.

-Residents are referred to TCR by the New York City Department of Homeless Services, Department of Youth and Community Development, and local community-based organizations.
+Residents are referred by the New York City Department of Homeless Services, Department of Youth and Community Development, and local community-based organizations.

 Take a video tour: